Hay Feeding Selection and Storage

 Grass hay is affordable and provides sufficient nutrition for most horses.
 Species of grass hay include fescue, orchard, timothy, and ryegrass.

 Legume hay includes alfalfa, peanut, and clover.
-It’s high in protein, calcium, and calories.
-Legume hay is good for high performance horses and those who are growing, lactating, or pregnant.
+It is high in protein, calcium, and calories.
+Legume hay is good for high-performance horses and those who are growing, lactating, or pregnant.

-When purchasing hay, you’ll want to break open a bale or two to check for quality, mold, and moisture content.
+When purchasing hay, break open a bale or two to check for quality, mold, and moisture content.

 Avoid buying hay that has a high ratio of stems to leaf material.
 Leaves contain more calories and nutrients, and horses prefer the soft texture over hard, woody stems.
 Stems are a good source of fiber, though, so some stem content is desirable.